ravendb/docs/version_2/docs/server/bundles/encryption.markdown

 Above example demonstrates how to create `EncryptedDB` with active encryption and with non-default encryption algorithm.

-{NOTE All encryption settings can only be provided when database is beeing created.
+{NOTE All encryption settings can only be provided when database is being created.
 Changing them later will cause DB malfunction. /}

 ##Encryption key management